 IBS symptoms are triggered when the large intestine (also known as the colon) gets irritated and reacts.
 When it reacts, people suffering from IBS may experience a host of symptoms that range from mildly-irritating here-now, gone-tomorrow signs, to nasty daily bowel problems that can prevent them from enjoying their life to the fullest.
 IBS is inconvenient especially if you have an active lifestyle.
 While its effects are unpleasant, and its lingering symptoms of chronic constipation and diarrhea can eventually cause hemorrhoids, IBS does not damage the digestive tract, nor does it increase your risk of colon cancer.

 Coeliac disease, on the other hand, is a genetic, autoimmune disease.
 Its symptoms get triggered when you eat foods that contain gluten (a protein found in wheat, barley and rye).
 Your immune system, which mistakes gluten as a harmful and foreign substance, attacks the gluten when it gets to your small intestine, and in the process of attacking it, damages small, fingerlike projections in your small intestine called villi.
-Your villi makes it easier for your body to absorb nutrients from food.
-As your villi becomes collateral damage to the war that the immune system wages against gluten, your body will have trouble absorbing nutrients.
-So individuals diagnosed with coeliac disease have a high risk for malnutrition, and their symptoms like diarrhea, constipation, bloating, gas and abdominal pain are just the tip of the iceberg.
+Your villi make it easier for your body to absorb nutrients from food.
+As your villi become collateral damage to the war that the immune system wages against gluten, your body will have trouble absorbing nutrients.
+So individuals diagnosed with coeliac disease may experience symptoms like diarrhea, constipation, bloating, gas and abdominal pain, which puts them at high risk for malnutrition.

 Worse, you could be at greater risk for cancers of the mouth, pharynx and esophagus and even small bowel lymphoma, a cancer of the small intestine.